Helen Todd to perform the role of Turandot in Minnesota Opera's production of Turandot in April 2013

 In Season 2013, Helen will be performing the role of Turandot in Minnesota Opera’s production of Turandot in April 2013!
 Tenor, Scott Piper will be singing opposite Helen in the role of Calaf.
 Don’t miss this opportunity to see Helen sing this magnificent music.

-In the past four years, Ms. Todd has entered an era of preparing new repertoire.
-This new repertoire includes not only Tosca but also Turandot which she sang with Minnesota Opera in 2013, and Love Simpson in Cold Sassy Tree with Sugar Creek Opera Festival.
-In 2012, she twice performed the role of Cio-Cio San from Madama Butterfly.
-And in 2010, Helen also sang the role of Turandot for the first time with DuPage Opera Theatre and then covered the role of Turandot for Pittsburgh Opera in March 2011.
-After having two children, her voice became fuller and rounder in the middle and lower voice while still maintaining the easy high notes for which she became known while she was singing lyric coloratura roles.
+Ms. Todd has entered an era of preparing new repertoire.
+In the past year, she performed the role of Cio-Cio San in Madama Butterfly first for Wooster Symphony in concert and then in the fully staged production at Sugar Creek Symphony & Song Opera Festival in summer 2012 under the baton of Joseph Mechavich.
+Previously, Helen covered the role of Turandot for Pittsburgh Opera in March 2011 after having performed it in concert with DuPage Opera Theatre in January 2010.
+After having two children, her voice became fuller and rounder in the middle and lower voice while still maintaining the easy high notes for which she became known.
 Turandot was the first role in the new repertoire!
 A perfect fit with lots of thrilling high C’s!
 Ms. Todd is currently singing and preparing roles such as Lady MacBeth in Verdi’s MacBeth, Lenore in Verdi’s Il Trovatore and Arabella by Strauss.